tanayverma/Communication-Lab/Lab 2.md

 ###Impact of modulation index on modulated signal?

+The modulation index is equal to Amplitude(message)/Amplitude(carrier), so it is a representation of how similar the AM waveform is to the message signal.

-Increasing the modulating index will make the signal more like a sinewave.
+Increasing the modulating index will make the signal more like the original sinewave, as shown by each successive AM Power Spectrum having larger spikes centred around the main 10kHz spike.

 ###Effect of changing frequency to 1k,2k,5k (same modulation index)